Effects of Aging

 in both power and endurance athletes decreases linearly at around

 1% a year (Grassi et al. 1991).

 The recovery capacity of a masters athlete is generally less

-athletes.
+for younger athletes.
 When using undulating

 periodization models, the recovery microcycles should have